 Luckily, that’s absolutely not a problem with this model as it’s quiet enough to not be a nuisance.

-If I was basing my recommendation solely on the level of cuteness of each baby projector, this turtle would be at the very top.
+If I was basing my recommendation solely on the level of cuteness of each baby projector, this unicorn would be at the very top.

 And I’m pretty sure you would have a hard time finding a baby that doesn’t like it!

-I’m quite partial to the traditional green shade but you can also get this turtle projector in pink and in two shades of blue.
+I’m quite partial to the pink unicorn design but you can also get this projector in dragon and bunny style.

-Even though it looks quite simple, this turtle has 8 different constellations to help your baby drift off to sleep.
+Even though it looks quite simple, this unicorn has 3 different constellations to help your baby drift off to sleep.
 Plus, it has a neat timer feature so it won’t use up all the battery running all night.

 The projections can be displayed in green, orange, and blue, so you can switch it up when you’d like to.

-Although this Twilight Turtle projector looks like a plush toy, I recommend keeping it out of the baby’s crib for two reasons.
+Although this unicorn projector looks like a plush toy, I recommend keeping it out of the baby’s crib for two reasons.

 One, it’s not safe for babies under 12 months (there’s the danger of Sudden Infant Death Syndrome or SIDS), and two, it’s never a good idea to have anything with batteries so close to your little one while they are sleeping.

-So, just pop it on the nightstand and allow your baby to enjoy the different colors and the starry night that the turtle projects!
+So, just pop it on the nightstand and allow your baby to enjoy the different colors and the starry night that the unicorn projects!

 4. Fisher-Price Settle & Sleep Projection Soother